Laura Ricketts: Chicago Cubs

+Chicago Stars FC

+In the aftermath of the 2021 NWSL abuse scandal, the players of the National Women's Soccer League's (NWSL) Chicago FC (named the Chicago Red Stars at the time) called on owner Arnim Whisler to sell his stake in the club.
+Whisler had been named in an independent report that ultimately forced the resignation or termination of many managers and front office personnel throughout the league.
+On December 5, 2022, Whisler announced that he would be selling his stake in the team.

+On August 15, 2023 it was announced that a group of Chicago business leaders, led by Laura Ricketts, had agreed to purchase the team for $60 million.
+Of the $60 million, $35.5 million went towards the purchase of the team and $25.5 million was ear-marked for future investment in the team.

 Lambda Legal

-Laura Ricketts serves on the National Leadership Council of Lambda Legal, the "nation's oldest and largest civil rights organization for lesbians, gay men, bisexuals, transgender people, and people living with HIV/AIDS".
-Laura Ricketts' work with Lambda Legal's Midwest Regional Office in Chicago has advanced lesbian and gay legal rights in the Midwest, including several legal victories.
-Most prominent are Lambda Legal's efforts toward Same-sex Marriage legalization in Iowa, 2009, where Laura served in a leadership and financier role.
-Camilla Taylor, Senior Staff attorney for Lambda Legal, is known as the "lead architect" of Varnum v.
+Ricketts serves on the National Leadership Council of Lambda Legal, the "nation's oldest and largest civil rights organization for lesbians, gay men, bisexuals, transgender people, and people living with HIV/AIDS".
+Ricketts' work with Lambda Legal's Midwest Regional Office in Chicago has advanced lesbian and gay legal rights in the Midwest, including several legal victories.
+Most prominent are Lambda Legal's efforts to legalize same-sex marriage Iowa, 2009, where Ricketts served in a leadership and financier role.
+Camilla Taylor, senior staff attorney for Lambda Legal, is known as the "lead architect" of Varnum v.
 Brien, in which the Iowa Supreme Court upheld a 2007 district court ruling that said it was unconstitutional for Iowa to bar same-sex couples from marrying.
-Laura Ricketts' philanthropy includes support for other charitable organizations like the Housing Opportunities for Women organization and Howard Brown Health Center, a Chicago provider of health services for LGBT people.
+Ricketts' philanthropy includes support for other charitable organizations like the Housing Opportunities for Women organization and Howard Brown Health Center, a Chicago provider of health services for LGBT people.